JaimeGensler/thyseus/docs/multithreading/using_multiple_threads.md

 can be run, it waits until another thread has finished executing a system and tries again.
 This means that, except for mainthread-only systems, any system can run on any thread, and can change which thread it executes from frame to frame.

+Thyseus also does not have a robust notion of thread identity.
+That is, a thread is either the main thread (which has some additional capabilities/responsibilities), or it's one of the worker threads.
+There is at present no way of dedicating one particular thread for one particular type of task or set of systems.